 There are certainly times when a DMP is not the right option for addressing your debt.

-“I had a call forwarded to me in order to speak with a woman about settling her credit card bills for less than what she owed,” Resolve’s Michael Bovee said.
+“I had a call forwarded to me in order to speak with a woman about settling her credit card bills for less than what she owed,” Resolve’s Michael Bovee says.
 “She had been on a DMP for close to two years by then.
 She could no longer keep up with her DMP payment.
 I asked about the chronology of events that caused her to enroll in a DMP, and why she could not keep up with it now…

 “She broke down some while relaying the details and concluded with telling me she ate one meal a day, and her child was wearing shoes a size or more too small.
 Come to find out that she qualified for Chapter 7 bankruptcy all along, which is what she went on to use to get a fresh start.”